-When we think of the Portuguese language, we think of azulejos, Rio de Janeiro, Cape Verde, Lisboa and Latin music.
-But what we often fail to think of is Portuguese cinema - whether we are talking about films produced on Iberian peninsula or cinematographic expressions of Brazilian culture.
-For someone learning Portuguese as a second language, listening to the dialogue of the winner in the category “best documentary” or any other film awards is much like a Portuguese grammar or vocabulary lesson!
+When we think of the Portuguese language, we think of azulejos, Rio de Janeiro, Cape Verde, Lisboa, and Latin music.
+But what we often fail to think of is Portuguese cinema - whether we are talking about films produced on the Iberian peninsula or cinematographic expressions of Brazilian culture.
+For someone learning Portuguese as a second language, listening to the dialogue of a film is much like a Portuguese grammar or vocabulary lesson!

-The film industry is one of the most important in Britain.
-This makes learning Portuguese easier to integrate into your day’s activities.
-Settling down for an evening of binge-streaming?
+Watching a film makes learning Portuguese easier to integrate into your daily activities.
+Settling down for a night of binge-watching via a streaming service such as Netflix or Amazon Prime (not many of us play a DVD anymore!)?
 Why not watch a Portuguese feature film instead?

 Why Watch Portuguese Films?

-Even if you don’t own an English-Portuguese dictionary, even if you’re not lusophone or a follower of Brazilian politics or Spanish and Portuguese culture, you can still learn Portuguese in a fun and easy way thanks to the cinema - just pop in a DVD from your favourite Lusitanian filmmaker.
+Even if you don’t own an English-Portuguese dictionary, even if you’re not lusophone or a follower of Brazilian politics or Spanish and Portuguese culture, you can still learn Portuguese in an easy and fun way thanks to the cinema - just pop on a movie from your favourite Lusitanian filmmaker.

 In any case, the Portuguese language need not hide behind others in terms of film-making.
 Here are some of the best Portuguese films to help you learn Portuguese!